-Туре Significant Description of valuation technique and inputs used Inter-relationship unobservable inputs unobservable inputs between significant and fair value measurement Interest rate swap The fair value of interest rate swap is estimated to approximate its carrying amount as the fair value is based on the quotation obtained from a financial institution.
+Туре Description of valuation technique and inputs used Significant unobservable inputs Inter-relationship between significant unobservable inputs and fair value measurement Interest rate swap The fair value of interest rate swap is estimated to approximate its carrying amount as the fair value is based on the quotation obtained from a financial institution.
 Interest rate (2014: 1.0 - 1.4%) The estimated fair value would increase (decrease) if the interest rate were higher (lower).
-Term loan The fair value of term loan is estimated to approximate its carrying amount as this is variable rate borrowings.
-Interest rate (2014: 4.90 - 5.55%) The estimated fair value would increase (decrease) if the interest rate were higher (lower).